binaryage/firelogger/index.md

 ### FAQ

 #### What is the difference between FireLogger and [FirePHP](http://www.firephp.org/)?
-> Initially I've written [FireLogger for Python](http://firepython.binaryage.com/#python) because I was doing some Google App Engine development.
-Recently I was asked to do some PHP development.
-I've tried FirePHP, it worked for me, but it wasn't "pixel perfect" enough to fit my personal taste :-) I'm a javascript guy quite opinionated about tools.
-I wanted flexible dirty logging function which is capable of eating whatever I throw into it (like firebug's `console.log`).
-I also prefer to have server-side logger console separated from javascript console in Firebug.
-I prefer reusing firebug's internal components for variables' inspection.
-FireLogger has the same look&feel as javascript console (you can drill down watches firebug-way, same fonts and colors, etc.).
-FireLogger has also some advanced features which may be handy (password protection, "open in text editor" and production paths remapping).
+> I initially wrote [FireLogger for Python](http://firepython.binaryage.com/#python) because I was doing some Google App Engine development.
+Recently, I was asked to do some PHP development.
+I've tried FirePHP, it worked for me, but it wasn't "pixel perfect" enough to fit my personal taste :-) I'm a javascript who's guy quite opinionated about tools.
+I wanted flexible dirty logging functionality which is capable of eating whatever I throw into it (like firebug's `console.log`).
+I also prefer to have server-side a logger console separated from javascript console in Firebug.
+I prefer reusing Firebug's internal components for inspecting variables.
+FireLogger has the same look & feel as the javascript console (you can drill down into watches as in Firebug, same fonts and colors, etc.).
+FireLogger also has some advanced features which may be handy (password protection, "open in text editor" and production path remapping).

 #### Is there something similar for Python?
 > Check out [FireLogger for Python](http://firepython.binaryage.com/#python)